orientechnologies/orientdb-docs/Java-Traverse.md

 ### Traversing strategies
 #### DEPTH_FIRST strategy
 This is the default strategy used by OrientDB for traversal.
 It explores as far as possible along each branch before backtracking.
 It's implemented using recursion.
 To know more look at [Depth-First algorithm](http://en.wikipedia.org/wiki/Depth-first_search).
-Below the ordered steps executed while traversing the graph using *BREADTH_FIRST* strategy:
+Below the ordered steps executed while traversing the graph using *DEPTH_FIRST* strategy:

 ![Depth-first-tree](http://upload.wikimedia.org/wikipedia/commons/thumb/1/1f/Depth-first-tree.svg/600px-Depth-first-tree.svg.png)

 #### BREADTH_FIRST strategy
 It inspects all the neighboring nodes, then for each of those neighbor nodes in turn, it inspects their neighbor nodes which were unvisited, and so on.
 Compare **BREADTH_FIRST** with the equivalent, but more memory-efficient iterative deepening **DEPTH_FIRST** search and contrast with **DEPTH_FIRST** search.
 To know more look at [Breadth-First algorithm](http://en.wikipedia.org/wiki/Breadth-first_search).
-Below the ordered steps executed while traversing the graph using *Depth-First* strategy:
+Below the ordered steps executed while traversing the graph using *BREADTH_FIRST* strategy:

 ![Breadth-first-tree](http://upload.wikimedia.org/wikipedia/commons/thumb/3/33/Breadth-first-tree.svg/600px-Breadth-first-tree.svg.png)